 Fans will recognize the Ford Hoonicorn Mustang as one of the best tire-shredding drift cars in the Forza Horizon series.

 We know.
-We know – this is a list for the fastest drag cars in Forza Horizon 5, not the Best Drift Car in Forza Horizon 5.
+We know – this is a list of the fastest drag race cars in Forza Horizon 5, not the Best Drift Car in Forza Horizon 5.
 But the Ford Hoonicorn Mustang can do both ends of the spectrum so well that we just had to add it to our list anyway!